worldspawn-web/pump_detector/README.md

 ### Running the Detectors

-You have three options:
+You have four options:

-#### Option 1: Run Both Detectors (Recommended)
+#### Option 1: Run All Detectors (Recommended)
 ```bash
 python run_all.py
 ```
-Runs both Main and Core detectors simultaneously in separate async tasks.
+Runs Main, Core, and Anomaly detectors simultaneously in separate async tasks.

 #### Option 2: Run Main Detector Only
 ```bash